 Before 1983: In 1966, my family moved from rural Arkansas to the thriving metropolis of Memphis, Tennessee.
 It was my first year of living in an air-conditioned house and eating Big Boy hamburgers.
 One day my father brought home a cardboard box of Marvel comic books given to him by a customer.
 Prior to my introduction to artist Jack Kirby, I drew cartoon characters from television, but 1966 was my renaissance year.

 When I started creating things out of my own head, these subjects took the form of cartoons, monsters, robots, and futuristic cityscapes.
 Hundreds of drawings overflowed my spiral-bound notebooks in grade school from 1966 to 1972.
-I drew only occasionally as a teenager through 1977 because I was more interested in the guitar and music than art.
-Little of my artwork from this period is instructive, but what is of consequence in my development are periods of incubation where I ceased doing something and came back to it after a time.
+I drew only occasionally as a teenager through 1977 because the guitar preoccupied my time.
+Little of my artwork from this period is instructive, but what is of consequence in my development are periods of incubation, where I ceased doing something and came back to it later.

 These Portfolio pages begin with foundation classes for my BFA degree.
 Hover to find linked images.